Baháʼí House of Worship: Santiago, Chile

 The continental Baháʼí House of Worship for South America (or "Mother Temple for South America") is located in Santiago, Chile.
-Shoghi Effendi announced Chile as the site for the continental temple of South America in 1953, and in 2001 the process to build the temple was launched.
+Shoghi Effendi announced Chile as the site for the continental temple of South America in 1953, and in 2001 the process of building the temple was launched.
 The chosen design was by Siamak Hariri of Hariri Pontarini Architects in Toronto, Ontario, Canada.
-Excavation was initiated at the site in 2010 and construction began in 2012.
-The doors opened on 19 October 2016.
+Excavation was initiated at the site in 2010, construction began in 2012, and the doors opened on 19 October 2016.
 The Santiago temple cost a total of $30 million to build and has won a range of Canadian and international architectural awards.

-The Santiago Baháʼí House of Worship is ringed by nine entrances, nine pathways, and nine fountains, and the structure is composed of nine arching "sails".
+The Santiago Baháʼí House of Worship is ringed by nine entrances, nine pathways, and nine fountains, and the structure is composed of nine arching translucent "sails".
 These have also been described as nine "petals" and the temple's shape as "floral"; the "petals" are separated by glass which allows light to illuminate the temple's interior.
 The exterior of the "petals" is made from cast glass while the interior is made from translucent Portuguese marble.
 The sides of the temple are held up on the inside by a steel and aluminum superstructure.
 The temple can seat 600 people and it is 30 metres high and 30 metres in diameter.